 Space is an incredibly hostile environment.
-The absence of atmosphere, high radiation levels, extreme temperatures, and the remote aspect of operations all make remediation a technical issue of the highest complexity.
-Additionally, with costs so exorbitant, outcomes so uncertain, priorities so ambiguous, and technologies still untested, ADR will continue to linger at the mercy of political whim.
+No atmosphere, high radiation levels, extreme temperatures, and the remote aspect of operations all make remediation a technical issue of the highest complexity.
+Additionally, with costs so high, outcomes so uncertain, priorities so ambiguous, and technologies still untested, active debris removal will continue to linger at the mercy of political whim.
 Only after such uncertainties are settled can the arduous process of technical trial and error begin.
-Space cleanup will not be a quick fix, and scientists concerned about the immediacy of the crisis undoubtedly will continue to see solutions pushed to the horizon until those who control the flow of funding are persuaded to make the necessary political and economic investments.
+Space cleanup will not be a quick fix, and scientists concerned about the immediacy of the crisis will undoubtedly continue to see solutions pushed to the horizon until those who control the flow of funding are persuaded to make the necessary political and economic investments.

-Finally, any discussion of the role of commercial air and space cannot ignore the reality that private industry is a growing segment of the launch-and-payload market.
+Finally, any discussion of the role of commercial aerospace cannot ignore the reality that private industry is a growing segment of the launch and payload market.
 NASA increasingly relies on commercial partners (Orbital Sciences Corporation and Space Exploration Technologies Corporation [the latter more commonly referred to as SpaceX]) to meet its resupply obligations for the International Space Station.
-The Boeing Company, Sierra Nevada Corporation's Space Systems, and SpaceX also compete to provide commercial American access to LEO, a capability the United States has lacked since termination of the shuttle program in 2011.
-SpaceX announced in August 2014 that it had selected Brownsville, Texas, as the site of a private commercial spaceport where the company intends to conduct upwards of a dozen commercial launches annually.
-Given these developments as a backdrop, it is obvious that private corporations cannot simply look at space remediation as an industry cash cow.
-Air and space companies must be included in a regime that fairly distributes the responsibilities of debris prevention and remediation in a way that meets their role in the modern system.
-Updating the Liability Convention could provide one framework for helping expand the international legal and financial responsibilities of commercial launch companies.
-International bodies such as the International Telecommunications Union (a UN affiliate) offer yet another avenue within which policy makers can discuss this decidedly multinational issue.
-However, no matter the method for addressing the rights and responsibilities of private companies, any broader discussion of the legal and technical barriers to space debris remediation must recognize that this issue is no longer solely a governmental one.
+The Boeing Company, Sierra Nevada Corporation's Space Systems, and SpaceX are also in competition to provide commercial American access to LEO, a capability the United States has lacked since the termination of the shuttle program in 2011.
+SpaceX announced in August 2014 that it had selected Brownsville, Texas, as the site of a private commercial spaceport, where the company intends to conduct upwards of a dozen commercial launches annually.
+With these developments as a backdrop, it is obvious that private corporations cannot simply look at space remediation as an industry cash cow.
+Aerospace companies must be included in a regime that fairly distributes the responsibilities of debris prevention and remediation in a way that meets their role in the modern system.
+Updating the Liability Convention could provide one framework with which to help expand the international legal and financial responsibilities of commercial launch companies.
+International bodies such as the International Telecommunications Union (a United Nations affiliate) offer yet another avenue within which policy makers can discuss this decidedly multinational issue.
+However, no matter the method for addressing the rights and responsibilities of private companies, any broader discussion of the legal and technical barriers to space debris remediation must recognize this is no longer solely a governmental issue.